Navigating the Estate Planning Process?

 - Allocating discretionary distribution between or among multiple beneficiaries and dealing with disputes with beneficiaries who question the use of discretion.

-Estate Planning is more that merely determining who will get what and when.
+Estate Planning is more than merely determining who will get what and when.
 There are other issues that are rarely addressed, not because they are unimportant, but because they simply have never been discussed.
-These include:

 - Burial and memorial service instructions